 Group 1 black-type was gained by Urban Fox in the Group 1 Fillies’ Mile at Newmarket.

-Group 2 black-type was gained when Blockade finished 2nd in the Rockfell Fillies’ Stakes at Newmarket and when Urban Fox finished 3rd in the May Hill Stakes at Doncaster.
+Group 2 black-type was gained when Invincible Army finished 2nd in the Gimcrack Stakes at York and the Mill Reef Stakes at Newbury, when Hey Gaman finished 2nd in the Champagne Stakes at Doncaster, when Blockade finished 2nd in the Rockfell Fillies’ Stakes at Newmarket and when Urban Fox finished 3rd in the May Hill Stakes at Doncaster.

-Group 3 black-type has been achieved by Invincible Army in the Molecomb at Goodwood, Urban Fox in the Fred Darling Stakes at Newbury and the Prestige Stakes at Goodwood, Ruwaiyan in the Chipchase Stakes at Newcastle, Seafront in the Grangecon Stud Stakes at the Curragh, Namhroodah in the Oak Tree Stakes at Goodwood, El Manati in the Cornwallis Stakes at Ascot, Law and Order in the Horris Hill at Newbury and Regal Hawk in the Stockholm Cup at Taby.
+Group 3 success has been achieved by Invincible Army in the Sirenia Stakes at Kempton.
+In addition, he was placed in the Molecomb at Goodwood, Urban Fox in the Fred Darling Stakes at Newbury and the Prestige Stakes at Goodwood, Ruwaiyan in the Chipchase Stakes at Newcastle, Seafront in the Grangecon Stud Stakes at the Curragh, Namhroodah in the Oak Tree Stakes at Goodwood, El Manati in the Cornwallis Stakes at Ascot, Law and Order in the Horris Hill at Newbury and Regal Hawk in the Stockholm Cup at Taby.

 Listed success has been achieved by HEY GAMAN in the Washington Singer at Newbury, LAW AND ORDER in the International Trial Stakes at Lingfield, LAMAR in the Fleur de Lys Stakes at Lingfield, URBAN CASTLE in the River Eden Stakes at Lingfield and BLHADAWA in the Cecil Frail Stakes at Haydock.